The Effectiveness of QA Automation and Manual Testing

 The purpose of modular testing is the isolation of each part of the program and the certainty that each individual part is correct.
 The modular test provides a rigid "contract" under which the tested code should work.
 As a result, it provides some benefits.
 Modular testing helps to find errors earlier in the software development cycle, which makes development cheaper and faster.

 The most common form of automation is testing applications through a graphical user interface (GUI).
-The popularity of this type of testing is due to two factors: first, the application is tested in the same way that a person will use it, and secondly, it can be tested without having access to the source code.
+The popularity of this type of testing is due to two factors: first, the application is tested in the same way that a person will use it, and second, it can be tested without having access to the source code.

 GUI test automation has evolved over many generations of tools and techniques: